Becoming You With Julie

 Vegan Egg Roll In a Bowl

-Modified on May 26, 2025 · Published on Mar 8, 2025 by Julie Gaeta · This post may contain affiliate links or sponsored content · Leave a Comment
+Modified on Jun 16, 2025 by Julie Gaeta · This post may contain affiliate links or sponsored content · 1 Comment

 Vegan Egg Roll in a Bowl

-I still remember Saturday day trips with my mom and aunt to The Nankin Café, a legendary Chinese restaurant in downtown Minneapolis.
-We’d stroll through Dayton’s and Woolworths before settling in for amazing chow mein and egg rolls.
+I still remember Saturday trips with my mom and my aunt to The Nankin Café, a legendary Chinese restaurant in downtown Minneapolis.
+We’d stroll through Dayton’s and Woolworths looking for trinkets and such before settling in for chow mein and egg rolls.

-While this vegan version is different, it captures the essence of those special memories — but in a quicker, plant-based, home-cooked form.
+And while this vegan version is different, it captures the essence of those special memories , but in a plant-based, home-cooked form.

 Why this recipe works